luerhard/chapter_regression_and_artifical/main.md

 It describes an approach in which the data is split into $K$ equally sized parts where $K-1$ parts are used for training and the remaining part is used for validation.
 $K$ is oftentimes $3$ or $5$ in these cases.
 This is repeated $K$ times until every part of the data has been the test set exactly once.
-Usually, the average overall $K$ model validation metrics is taken, resulting in numbers where all parts of the data are part of the training _and_ the validation step for the computational cost of having to train $K$ models instead of one to validate.
+Usually, the average overall $K$ model validation metrics is taken, resulting in numbers where all parts of the data are part of the training _and_ the validation step for the computational cost of having to train $K$ models instead of one to validate their predictive power.

-Oftentimes, and we do that in the following examples as well, these two procedures are combined.\todo{confusion matrix zeigen / erklären}
+Oftentimes, and we do that in the following examples as well, these two procedures are combined.\todo{confusion matrix zeigen / erklären, Sinnvoller Übergang?}
 We therefore split our data and keep a random sample of $20\%$ of all rows as a test set separate from all other data.
 This data will only be used for model inspection and evaluation.\todo{Welche Metriken erklären?
 1. Prec / Recall?
 (Nötig für F1-score) 2.
 Sensitivity/Specificity?
 Näher an ts, werden von caret angegeben.
 3. alle 4?}